WeblateOrg/weblate/docs/admin/projects.rst

 Whether committed changes should be automatically pushed to the upstream repository.
-When enabled, the push is initiated once Weblate commits changes to its internal repository (see :ref:`lazy-commit`).
+When enabled, the push is initiated once Weblate commits changes to its underlying repository (see :ref:`lazy-commit`).
 To actually enable pushing :guilabel:`Repository push URL` has to be configured as well.